IzzyLVA/Roblox-IP-Grabber/README.md

 # Roblox IP Grabber Script

+# DOES NOT WORK ANYMORE, ROBLOX UPDATED SYSTEM TO SPOOF IP's WHEN BEING PULLED.

 ## Overview
 This script is a simple command-line tool designed to trace the route to a specified Roblox ID.
 It utilizes the 'tracert' command to display the path that packets take to reach the target.